Chisholm Links Golf Club

 With a breeze blowing behind her, Menekse aimed out to the right and followed my lead.
 The smile on her face after her perfectly executed shot made me so proud!

 With a sense of excitement, we walked up the fairway and saw the green well before we could see the flag.
-The flag was so far left on the green, it seemed to be hanging onto land for dear life.
+The flag was so far left on the green, that it seemed to be hanging onto land for dear life.
 Scared, but hopeful, I hit 9 iron to the back left of the green.
 Menekse’s approach shot landed short, but she hit a good pitch shot that continued to roll to the back of the green.
 Certain that her putt would break towards the ocean, it didn’t move as much as we anticipated.
 With another birdie opportunity, and nearly from the same lie, I played less break.
 I had the right line but committed the ultimate sin and left it short!

 Can You Keep a Secret